alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/topology_editor_git_integration.md

 ## Push to a remote repository

 You can decide on which branch to push to.
-If non is defined, it will push to the master branch.
+If none is defined, it will push to the master branch.
-In order not to store the credentials inside Alien4Cloud, it is requested when you want to perform the action to push.
+To avoid storing the credentials inside Alien4Cloud, it is requested when you want to perform the action to push.

 {%warning%}
 <h5>Alien4Cloud don't support conflicts resolution right now</h5>